itsnotajulius/Java/JavaNote.md

       Override:                   @Override methodStuff                                         (Call child method thats in Superclass needs same methodName and paras)
                                                                                                 (Runtime Polymorphism)(Cant override final&private or static only instance/this)

+    Polymorphism:
+      Def:                        Polymorphism means "many forms", and it occurs when we have many classes that are related to each other by inheritance.
+Polymorphism uses those methods to perform different tasks.
+This allows us to perform a single action in different ways.
+(Eg Superclass Animal has method Methodx().
+Subclasses of Animals also have their own implementation of an methodX())

     Encapsulation:
       Definition:                 Is used to make sure sensitive data is hidden from user with private variables and public get and set